Lighting - Articles and Information - Lady Gouldian Finch Supplies USA

 Within the last several months, I have had the opportunity to correspond with Mr. Robert Black concerning my findings about the origins of Twirling in Lady Gouldian Finches.
 Then in June of this year, I had the distinct pleasure of meeting him.
 If you are not familiar with his work and writings, I think now is the perfect time to start.

-For a number of years I have read and re-read many of his fact sheets on avian nutrition and other topics of avian interest.
+For a number of years I have read and reread many of his fact sheets on avian nutrition and other topics of avian interest.
 Most of my copies are worn and frayed.
 Recently I purchased his NEW book on Avian Nutrition.
 Through personal experience I have come to agree with him whole-heartedly that Nutrition is the cure of all evils.
 With birds as small as the Lady Gouldian Finch, once there is an illness, it is almost impossible to cure because birds by their nature will not let you know they are sick until they are on their last leg.
-That is why proper nutrition from the egg to the grave (hopefully a long time coming) is of the upmost importance.
+That is why proper nutrition from the egg to the grave (hopefully a long time coming) is of the utmost importance.
 (One side bar: much of the information you will read in Avian Nutrition will benefit you in your own health endeavors.)

 Below, you will find a list of all of the Fact Sheets which he has available, along with his latest book.
 Please keep them at your disposal at all times.
 He has done extensive research in many fields and topics relating to aviculture, and has incorporated this along with his experience in raising a variety of species.
 I am offering this information to you because Mr. Black has said it so concisely and clearly.
 I believe every serious aviculturist should make it his business to know as much as possible about the birds he or she has chosen to bring into his/her household.